cosmos/cosmos/WHITEPAPER.md

 ### Governance

-Atom has a constitution and a governance system built in, making it a better and more efficient DAO.
+Cosmos has a constitution and a governance system built in, making it a better and more efficient DAO.
 Other cryptocurrencies such as Bitcoin and Ethereum rely mostly on mining to poll the community for suggested upgrades, but this is a slow process with no support for Sybil-proof coordination prior to vote-by-mining.
-In Atom, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Atom Hub.
+In Cosmos, validators and delegators can vote on proposals that can change preset parameters of the system automatically (such as the block gas limit), as well as vote on amendments to a human-readible constitution that govern the policies of the Cosmos Hub.
 The constitution allows for cohesion among the stakeholders on issues regarding issues of theft and bugs (such as TheDAO bug), allowing for quicker and cleaner resolution.
-Combined with zones that can have their own governance body, the Atom network allows for increased user-satisfaction and freedom in policiy selection.
+Combined with zones that can have their own governance body, the Cosmos network allows for increased user-satisfaction and freedom in policiy selection.

 ## The Hub and Zones ###########################################################

 Here we describe a novel model of decentralization and scalability.
-Atom is a network of many blockchains powered by Tendermint via TMSP.
-While existing proposals aim to create a "single blockchain" with total global transaction ordering, Atom permits many blockchains to run concurrently with one another and yet retain interoperability.
+Cosmos is a network of many blockchains powered by Tendermint via TMSP.
+While existing proposals aim to create a "single blockchain" with total global transaction ordering, Cosmos permits many blockchains to run concurrently with one another and yet retain interoperability.

-At the basis, the Atom Hub manages many independent blockchains called "zones" (sometimes referred to as "shards", in reference to the database scaling technique known as "sharding").
+At the basis, the Cosmos Hub manages many independent blockchains called "zones" (sometimes referred to as "shards", in reference to the database scaling technique known as "sharding").
 A constant stream of recent block commits from zones posted on the hub allows the hub to keep up with the state of each zone.